moq-wg/moq-transport/draft-ietf-moq-transport.md

 Client:

-: The endpoint initiating a MoQ transport session.
+: The party initiating a MoQ transport session.

 Server: